mohjarabahh/doob-agency-website/README.md

 <h1 align='center'>Doob Agency Website</h1>

-This project is a landing page for a digital agency by turned a PSD web template into a responsive website using HTML and CSS.
-It showcases the agency's portfolio, services, and expertise with a clean design and easy navigation for users on all devices.
+A digital agency landing page developed using HTML and CSS, built by converting a PSD web template made by [Graphberry](https://www.graphberry.com/item/doob-simple-agency-psd-template) into a usable and responsive website.
+It comes in a modern and flat design with vibrant colors.
+This landing page is great for representing a portfolio for a digital agency.

 ## Preview
 ![design-view](./Images/preview.png)